28/NoteworthyII/README.md

 There is no schedule or release date for these features, they are here only for the record.

 1. Undo feature
-2. Move settings to the Interface/Addon game menu
+2. ~~Move settings to the Interface/Addon game menu~~ (Done in v2.1.0)
 3. Restructure the source code to make it more manageable (decide what to do with GhostLib)
-4. Add entries from Combat log to Quick Notes
+4. ~~Add entries from Combat log to Quick Notes~~ (Decided to omit this as it is to complicated to be a nice-to-have feature.
+There are better add-ons that deal with this problem.)

 #### Requests from the community